TatumSterling/svg-generator/README.md

 ## Acceptance Criteria
------GIVEN a command-line application that accepts user input //  *install inquirer* WHEN I am prompted for text
+-----GIVEN a command-line application that accepts user input //  *install inquirer*
+-----WHEN I am prompted for text
-THEN I can enter up to three characters
+-----THEN I can enter up to three characters
 WHEN I am prompted for the text color
 THEN I can enter a color keyword (OR a hexadecimal number) WHEN I am prompted for a shape